0fie/Mika/.github/README.md

 ### Bonus lazy method

-You can just straight up alias something like `nix run 'github:0fie/Mika'` to `nvim`.
+You can just straight up alias something like `nix run "github:0fie/Mika"` to `nvim`.

 ## Credits

-- This is a fork of [elythh/nixvim](https://github.com/elythh/nixvim)
+- This is a fork of [elythh/nixvim](https://github.com/elythh/nixvim).
+Most of the files were directly copied from there.
 - [yavko](https://github.com/yavko) for the logo